d2ice/d2ice.github.io/pages/Domains/Health/health_domain.md

                   <div class="list-squares-item">
                      <a href="../Projects/personal_depression/"><img src="/assets/img/Projects/personal_depression.png" class="item-img"></a>
                     <h4>Personalised Digital Treatment of Depression</h4>
-                     <div class="item-desc">The primary ambition of the project is to develop an intelligent individualization of treatment content and delivery to match the patients' symptoms and life situation.
-Among other things, the algorithm will predict risk of premature treatment drop-out and support both patients' and clinicians' treatment decisions.</div>
+                     <div class="item-desc">The primary ambition of the project is to develop an intelligent individualization of treatment content and delivery to match the patients' symptoms and life situation.</div>

                <!-- Ceating Project Home button-->